jfcloutier/karma_system/design_notes/wellbeing.md

 Fullness represents the energy budget of a CA. It starts full.

 An agent's collective of CAs is mortal.
-When there is no energy left, its mind dies (its Lego body is permanent).
+When there is no energy left, its mind dies (its Lego body is comparatively permanent).

-Energy is replenished by the action of `eating` but only when the agent is positioned over food (the agent may or may not know it is over food).
+Energy is replenished by the action of `eating` but only when the agent is positioned over food or poison (the agent may or may not know it is over food/poison).

 Energy is spent individually by each CA when

-* obtaining a causal theory (the more time spent searching, the higher the cost of finding the theory)
+* obtaining a causal theory (the more time spent searching, the more complex the theory, the higher the energy cost)
 * synthesizing a belief (each belief comes at a cost)
 * using a causal theory (the more complex the theory, the higher the cost per use)
 * remembering past observations and beliefs (additional cost per remembered observation/belief)